wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

 ### Metrics for Rules

-For every rule the Wavefront proxy reports a counter metric  that shows how often the rule has been successfully applied.
-The rule ID becomes part of the proxy metric `~agent.preprocessor.<ruleID>.count`, for example, `~agent.preprocessor.replace-badchars.count`.
+For every rule, the Wavefront proxy reports the counter metric`~proxy.preprocessor.<ruleID>.count`.
+The rule ID becomes part of the proxy metric, for example, `~proxy.preprocessor.replace-badchars.count`.
 See [Monitoring Wavefront Proxies](monitoring_proxies.html) for details.

 ## Point Filtering Rules